thecmdrunner/sparky/README.md

 - Documentation, Roadmap
 - Rewrite without legacy stuff, using `virtualenv`
-- Maybe use pre-trained models like in this [video](https://youtu.be/ob0p7G2QoHA)?
+- Maybe use pre-trained models like in this [project](https://github.com/LearnedVector/A-Hackers-AI-Voice-Assistant)?
+Here's a tutorial [video](https://youtu.be/ob0p7G2QoHA).
 - Build and package via:
   - Flatpak
   - Snap